fenneclab/hugo-bin/README.md

 Default: `""`

-Set it to `extended` to download [extended version](https://github.com/gohugoio/hugo/releases/tag/v0.43) binary.
+Set it to `extended` to download the [extended version](https://github.com/gohugoio/hugo/releases/tag/v0.43) binary.

-If this set to `extended` but it's not available for the user's platform, then the normal version would be downloaded instead.
+If this is set to `extended` but it's not available for the user's platform, then the normal version will be downloaded instead.

 ## Supported versions